 A yoke pad attaches to the yoke of your canoe, and sits in between your shoulders and the yoke when you’re portaging.
 Honestly, they get mixed reviews.
 Some people swear by them; other’s can’t stand them.

 Personally, I like them for short portages.
-Long portages are uncomfortable no matter what you do, so the pad makes little different there.
+Long portages are uncomfortable no matter what you do, so canoe attachments like the pad make little difference there.

 Canoe / Kayak Sail